Namaste Trump: Reception

 Trump's visit coincided with 2020 Delhi riots, with some Indian politicians and political commentators accusing the rioters of tarnishing the country's image, and some criticising the organisation of the event.
 The visit was criticised by the Indian National Congress, which is the main opposition to the ruling Bharatiya Janata Party.
 They claimed it to be "extravaganza" and advised the government to use this opportunity to discuss key issues.
 Further, the leader of the Congress, Priyanka Gandhi, demanded to know which government ministry was funding the private welcoming committee with the estimated amount of ₹100 crore for organising the Ahmedabad event.
 Earlier, India's Ministry of External Affairs had stated that a private organisation, Donald Trump Abhinandan Samiti, was responsible for organising the Ahmedabad event.

+The success of the event was called into question again in 2025-26, when President Trump imposed 50% trade tariffs on India for buying oil from Russia.
+Critics asserted the event had failed to strengthen US-India ties.